TheShihan/aspnet-orchardcore-ihostedservice/Readme.md

-**Example project**
+#Readme - ASP.NET Core with Orchard Core using a scheduled background task#

-Demonstration of ASP.NET Core project with Orchard Core CMS using a IHostedService background service that runs on a schedule.
+Demonstration of ASP.NET Core project with Orchard Core CMS using the IBackgroundTask interface (of Orchard Core) to run a scheduled import in the background.

-Inside the src/TheShihan.Portal.Web/Synchronization/ScheduledProjectsImport.cs a project import could be run, importing data from an external API into Orchard Content Items using the ContentManager.
+Inside the `src/TheShihan.Portal.Web/Synchronization/ScheduledProjectsImport.cs` the example project import, using data from an external API is implemented (or better 'implied'), importing the external data into Orchard Content Items using the ContentManager.

-Currently this does not work, as the ContentManager cannot be retrieved (ContentManager is null).
+Using an IHostedService for this scenario does not work, as the ContentManager is not in the same scope as the IHostedService background task.